TomLin/CVND-project/README.md

 # CVND-project
-Final project on each computer vision topic.
+Final project on each computer vision topic from CVND program of Udacity.